aquasecurity/microscanner/README.md

 ```
 $ docker build --build-arg=token=<TOKEN> --no-cache .
 ```
+The output includes JSON output describing any vulnerabilities found in your image.

 ### Continue on failure
 Specifying the ```--continue-on-failure``` flag allows you to continue the build even if high severity issues are found.